hxvry-dev/discordEmoji/README.md

 - Run `main.py`
 - Supply the necessary configuration information
 - Profit
-  - As a side note, `discordEmoji` automatically saves a copy of the emoji you created, allowing for easy access to all of your copy paste needs :)
+  - As a side note, `discordEmoji` automatically saves a copy of the emoji you created.
+    - The file is located in the `emoji` directory.